COVID-19 youth vaccination FAQ

 -

-Two (2) doses of the COVID-19 vaccine are needed to complete the primary vaccine series (baseline vaccination), whether it is the Moderna or Pfizer-BioNTech vaccine.
+Two (2) doses of the COVID-19 vaccine are needed to complete the primary vaccine series (baseline vaccination).
 The 2nd dose is recommended to be given 8 weeks after the 1st dose.

 -

-A booster dose is available for any youth 12 – 17, and is strongly recommended for youth at high-risk of having complications from COVID-19 or who live in a closed group environment (like the Youth Healing Centre).
-The booster dose is given at least 3 months since the last COVID-19 dose.
+Booster doses are available for any youth 12 – 17, and are strongly recommended for youth at high-risk of having complications from COVID-19 or who live in a closed group environment (like the Youth Healing Centre).
+A booster dose is given if the last COVID-19 dose was more than 5 months (and at least 3 months after a COVID-19 infection).

 -